nov-lang/nov/README.md

 let my_array_of_array = [["Hello", "World!"], ["Bonjour", "Monde!"]]
 @TypeOf(my_array_of_array) ; returns [][]string

+; TODO:
-; proposals about copy/ref of variables
+; proposal about copy/ref of variables
-; side note, it kinda sucks to hide through type is something is copied or not ; we're trying to solve that btw https://jvns.ca/blog/2024/08/06/go-structs-copied-on-assignment/ ; alias because it's long to type. we specify the type so it's passed by ; reference and create an actual alias instead of copying the data let arr_arr: *[][]string = my_array_of_array
+; side note, it kinda sucks to hide through type if something is copied or not ; we're trying to solve that btw https://jvns.ca/blog/2024/08/06/go-structs-copied-on-assignment/ ; ---
+; alias because it's long to type. we specify the type so it's passed by ; reference and create an actual alias instead of copying the data let arr_arr: *[][]string = my_array_of_array